ygsharma/DL-Project-Restormer/README.md

 # Restormer: Efficient Transformer for High-Resolution Image Denoising
+---
+*While Convolutional Neural Networks (CNNs) have excelled in learning image priors from large-scale data, Transformers have shown superior performance in natural language and high-level vision tasks.
+However, Transformers are computationally complex for image restoration tasks with high-resolution images due to their quadratic growth with spatial resolution.
+To address this issue, the authors propose an efficient Transformer model called Restoration Transformer (Restormer).
+Restormer incorporates key design modifications in multi-head attention and feed-forward networks to capture long-range pixel interactions while remaining applicable to large images.
+Restormer achieves state-of-the-art results in various image restoration tasks.*

 ## Package dependencies
 The project is built with PyTorch 1.9.0, Python3.7, CUDA11.1.
 For package dependencies, you can install them by: